mxagar/sql_fundamentals_datacamp/SQL_Guide.md

 - Ordering wrt. several columns is usual when a column has duplicate entries, e.g., order by company name and sold amount.
 - We can define the order to specific columns.
 - Usually, `ORDER BY` appears at the end, but `LIMIT` can go after it.
+- `SELECT` specifies only the col display order, not the sorting order, done by `ORDER BY`

 ```sql
 -- General syntax